太极 Taiji Fishing Village, Dali, Yunnan

-The county, since the Qin and Han dynasties was an important center for the salt extraction.
+The county, since the Qin and Han dynasties, was an important center for salt extraction.

-During the Ming Dynasty, the government set up an important office for the salt production in Nuodeng.
+During the Ming Dynasty, the government set up an important office for salt production in Nuodeng.

 The increasing importance of the salt economy promoted the evolution and the development of Nuodeng.